 Move-in and move-out inspections.
 Landlords must supply prospective tenants with a receipt that details tenants’ rights to move-in and move-out inspections, as well as, information about how the security deposit will be handled and the tenants rights to receive an itemized list of deposit deductions if any occur; the receipt must also detail the penalties for landlord should he or she fail to comply.
 (Md.
 Code Ann., [Real Prop.] § 8-203.1)

 Massachusetts Landlord Disclosures

 Here is a look at some of the landlord disclosures required in Massachusetts.

 Insurance.
-Upon tenant’s request and within 15 days, landlord must furnish the name of the company insuring the property against loss or damage by fire and the amount of insurance provided by each such company and the name of any person who would receive payment for a loss covered by such insurance.
+At the tenants request, a landlord has 15 days to supply the name of the property’s insurance company and verification of the amount of coverage against loss or damage by fire.
+The landlord must also disclose the name of an person who would receive payment for such a loss as is covered by the insurance.
 (186 Mass.
 Gen. Laws § 21)